-These delicious gluten free protein waffles taste like the real thing.
+These delicious healthy protein waffles taste like the real thing.
 But unlike conventional waffles, they are healthy and satisfying.
-High in protein and made with wholegrain oats, they will keep you feeling full.
-They are also really easy to make, with just a few ingredients.
+High in protein, they will keep you feeling full from breakfast until lunchtime.
+Healthy protein waffles without protein powder are made with just 3 ingredients: eggs, cottage cheese and wholegrain oats.

-- This protein waffle recipe uses wholegrain oats.
-Wholegrains are higher in fibre, which is vital for gut health, and also helps to keep you feeling full.
-Oats are also a particularly good source of beta glucan, a specific kind of fibre which has been shown to have a range of health benefits.
-And providing that you buy certified oats, you'll have gluten free waffles.
+- This healthy waffle recipe uses wholegrain oats.
+Wholegrains are high in fibre, which is vital for gut health, and also helps to keep you feeling full.
+Oats are also higher in protein than wheat flour.

-- Best of all, these gluten free waffles are so easy to make.
-There's no need to separate the eggs, so you'll only have one bowl to wash up.
+- Best of all, these healthy protein waffles are a quick and easy breakfast.
 If you have a food processor or a blender, it will take less than 5 minutes to make the waffle mixture.

 Ingredients

 Cottage cheese - I used fat free cottage cheese, but you can use what you prefer.
-Just make sure it is plain not flavoured!
+Cottage cheese is a brilliant way of adding lots of protein and is low in calories.
+Just make sure it is plain unflavoured cottage cheese!

-Eggs - the recipe is quite forgiving so any size of hens egg is fine.
+Eggs - this oatmeal waffles recipe is quite forgiving so any size of hens egg is fine.

 Baking powder - a small amount adds more lightness.
 But it's not essential if you don't have any.

-Vanilla extract - optional, but adds a nice flavour.
+Vanilla extract - optional, but adds a nice flavour to your protein waffles.

-Plus, you'll need a tiny amount of oil or butter to grease your waffle maker.
+Plus, you might need a tiny amount of oil or butter to grease your waffle maker.

 Using a waffle maker

-You can also use a slight variation of this mixture to make protein pancakes.
+If you haven't got time to make the waffles, you can also use a slight variation of this mixture to make healthy protein pancakes.

 Put your waffle maker on to preheat whilst you make the waffle mixture.